As a midwife you’d think I would know better when I experienced reduced movements at just over 28 weeks pregnant with my second child.

 We ‘roomed in’ with Zara the night before home, but I didn’t sleep a wink.
 She fed every two hours and slept in between, but I watched her all night in case she had another apnoea attack.
 After chatting to another family in SCBU we bought a baby monitor with a sensor pad that detects if the baby stops breathing.
 It was definitely peace of mind after all our heartache and worry.

 We finally left hospital on 10 May when Zara was eight weeks old, weighing 1800g.
 It was frightening, exciting and exhausting all at the same time.
 The first milestone was reached that night when Zara had her first cuddle with her big brother.
 We knew from the moment Zara was born that she was a little fighter and has continued to fight, be feisty and amaze us every day.

 I can’t wait to hear what her teachers think about her when she starts school in September at four and a half.

-If you have been affected by any of the issues raised in this post, please call the helpline for support on 0500 618 140.
-If you would like to share your story with Bliss, please email email@example.com.
+If you have been affected by any of the issues raised in this post, please call the Bliss helpline for support.
+If you would like to share your story with Bliss, please email firstname.lastname@example.org.